guiyom-e/kumo-articles/blog-posts/deploying-nextjs-13-with-amplify-cdk/deploying-nextjs-13-with-amplify-cdk.md

 aws amplify update-app --app-id <yourAppID> --platform  WEB_COMPUTE
 ```

+You can also use a CDK custom resource

 ### Adding a webhook

 In many cases, a dedicated CI/CD platform is used to test and deploy an app.
 Then, the direct GitHub integration that triggers an Amplify build at each push on a particular branch is no more sufficient.
 So you may want to trigger a deployment directly in a CD step.
 Amplify allows to trigger a deployment with webhooks.
 This is not yet configurable through the CDK but you can use the Amplify CLI: